rajeshvkothari/oom/GIN_README_2508.md

       {IP_OF_ONAP_OOM_DEMO} sdnc.api.simpledemo.onap.org
 	  ```

-    - Verify the following link should open in a browser to access ONAP portal:
+    - Verify the following link should open in a browser to access the ONAP portal:

 	  ```sh
 	  https://portal.api.simpledemo.onap.org:30225/ONAPPORTAL/login.htm